Diabetes diet: Create your healthy-eating plan

 - Cholesterol.
 Cholesterol sources include high-fat dairy products and high-fat animal proteins, egg yolks, liver, and other organ meats.
 Aim for no more than 200 milligrams (mg) of cholesterol a day.

 - Sodium.
-Aim for less than 2,300 mg of sodium a day.
-Your doctor may suggest you aim for even less if you have high blood pressure.
+Aim for no more than 2,300 mg of sodium a day.
+Your health care provider may suggest you aim for a smaller amount if you have high blood pressure.

 Putting it all together: Creating a plan

-You may use a few different approaches to create a diabetes diet to help you keep your blood glucose level within a normal range.
+You may use a few different approaches to create a healthy diet to help you keep your blood sugar level within a typical range.
 With a dietitian's help, you may find that one or a combination of the following methods works for you:

 The plate method

 The American Diabetes Association offers a simple method of meal planning.
-In essence, it focuses on eating more vegetables.
+It focuses on eating more vegetables.
 Follow these steps when preparing your plate:

 - Fill half of your plate with nonstarchy vegetables, such as spinach, carrots and tomatoes.

-- Fill the last quarter with a whole-grain item, such as brown rice, or a starchy vegetable, such as green peas.
+- Fill the last quarter with a carbohydrate, such as brown rice or a starchy vegetable, such as green peas.

 - Include "good" fats such as nuts or avocados in small amounts.